joanafbrito/tomates-podres/README.md

 ## Abstract

 ![image](https://user-images.githubusercontent.com/82066350/130875779-4adc0578-e45d-4cd8-8992-06ab68a98b59.png)
-*The Tomates Podres website shows a list of displayed moveis and allows a user to see information and watch a trailer form the movie selected:*
+*The Tomates Podres website shows a list of displayed movies and allows a user to see additional movie information and watch a trailer form the movie selected:*

 - Movies : when I visit the app, all movies should be displayed.
-- Selected Movie: As a user, I can click a movie, and see that movie’s details.When a movie’s details are displayed, none of the other movies will be visible.
+- Selected Movie: As a user, I can click a movie, and see that movie’s details.
+When a movie’s details are displayed, none of the other movies will be visible.
 - When a movie’s details are displayed, the user should have a way to return to the main view of all movies.

 ## A Little bit about the Developer